GarikDog/autobake_tools/README.md

-See the [open issues](https://github.com/GarikDog/autobake_tools/issues) for a full list of proposed features (and known issues).
+See [open issues](https://github.com/GarikDog/autobake_tools/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Distributed under the APACHE-2.0 License.
-See `LICENSE.md` for more information.
+See [LICENSE.md](https://github.com/GarikDog/autobake_tools/blob/main/LICENSE.md) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>